 Our tour started in Israel, taking us seamlessly across the border where we met with our tour bus and local Jordanian guide, Mahdi, who escorted us and taught us all about us home.
 Our trip was enhanced so much by the education we gleamed from Mahdi’s insightful cultural, historical, and geographical guidance as we traversed Jordan in comfort.
 We learned so many fun facts about Petra, Wadi Rum, Madaba, Mount Nebo, and beyond, gifting us a more in-depth layer of understanding as we visited each site.

-We didn’t miss a beat during our 3 days in Jordan with Abraham Tours!
-Everything was taken care of for us–the food, transportation, Petra entrance fee, the luxury glamping accommodation, Wadi Rum jeep tour, and so on, allowing us to experience the most we possibly could in a short amount of time.
+Everything on our Jordan travel itinerary was taken care of for us–the food, transportation, Petra entrance fee, the luxury glamping accommodation, Wadi Rum jeep tour, and so on, allowing us to experience the most we possibly could in a short amount of time.

 Delicious Food